 Janet M Gibson

-As a cognitive psychologist, Professor Gibson’s research focuses on executive functions (flexibility, updating, and managing resources) and on implicit memory (the influence of past experience that facilitates or biases current performance in the absence of conscious recollection).
-She explores these areas in the context of aging and problem solving.
-In addition, Professor Gibson studies the psychology of humor and wrote a textbook for undergraduates to highlight the extensive humor research being done by psychologists.
-Her empirical research on humor focuses on cognition, fluency, and creativity.
+As a cognitive psychologist, Professor Gibson’s research focused on executive functions (flexibility, updating, and managing resources) and on implicit memory (the influence of past experience in the absence of conscious recollection) with a focus on aging and problem solving.
+In recent years, Professor Gibson studied the psychology of humor and wrote a textbook in 2019 for undergraduates to highlight extensive research by experimental psychologists on humor.
+Her empirical research on humor focused on cognition, fluency, and creativity.

 In the News